Program at a glance

 Are you passionate and caring?

 Are you interested in a career helping members of your community who need assistance in their day-to-day lives?
-Are you looking for practical training that will help you have a positive impact on the lives of those with mental health and addiction challenges?
+Are you looking for practical training that will help you positively impact the lives of those with mental health and addiction challenges?

 We’ll help you succeed